templeblock/c-collections/README.md

 # Simple C Collections

-A fast, efficient, and simple implmentation of dynamic lists in C. Unlike many implementations, the size of list elements are passed as parameters so the lists can contain not just pointers, but all data types.
+A fast, efficient, and simple implmentation of dynamic lists in C. Unlike many implementations, list element sizes are passed as parameters so the lists can contain all data types, and not just pointers.